Mystery Novels set in Provence

 Mary-Jane Deeb is a published mystery writer and avid reader.
 Her first novel, published in 2004, was set in Provence: Murder on the Riviera, Her protagonists, are amateur detectives: a French Grand-mere of the old school, who lives in Grasse in an old country house (a mas), and her half-American, and very modern grand-daughter Chrissy (Marie-Christine de Medici).

-A Christmas Mystery in Provence was inspired by a family holiday to the town most famous for its perfume production.
-The Provençal Christmas traditions midnight mass to the thirteen desserts provided Mary-Jane all the material she needed for this mystery.
+A Christmas Mystery in Provence was inspired by a family holiday in the town most famous for its perfume production.
+The Provençal Christmas traditions midnight mass to the thirteen desserts provided Mary-Jane with all the material she needed for this mystery.

 Death of a Harlequin, which is set in Nice and Grasse in the spring, includes many of the traditions of the Mardi Gras carnival in Nice, with its huge flower-decked floats all designed according to a particular theme which is different each year.

-Writing a book is hard enough, but writing one with your spouse, apparently, that is a recipe for success.
+Writing a book is hard enough, but writing one with your spouse, apparently, is a recipe for success.
 Death in Provence is Serena Kent’s first novel and your introduction to her main character Penelope Kite.
 The nom-de-plume is perfect for a couple who split time between Provence’s Luberon and Kent in England.

 The second book in this series, Death in Avignon, was published in June 2019.
 Another page-turner for murder-mystery lovers.
 Penelope Kite is back with many of the same characters, but this time the scene of the crime has changed.